penumbra-zone/guide/pages/pcli/transaction.md

 ## Replicating a UniswapV2 (`x*y=k`) pool

 Penumbra's constant-price pool is a versatile market primitive, allowing users extensive control over their trading strategies.
 It's not solely for active DEX quoters; with our AMM replication tool, users can emulate any passive AMM of their choice.
-The testnet comes with a built-in UniswapV2 replicator that is utilized as such:
+The protocol comes with a built-in UniswapV2 replicator that is utilized as such:

 ```bash
 pcli tx lp replicate xyk <TRADING_PAIR> <QUANTITY> [--current-price AMT] [--fee-bps AMT]